utterclarity/clear-pay/planning/spec.md

 This refers in part to the diagram, available as `pay_plan_rn.png` (where n is the revision) in the `planning` folder of this repo.
 __All requests, unless otherwise specified, are `POST`.__

+It's noted some of this is unclear, so it will be more thoroughly documented once the system is implemented, with example code given in varying languages.

 _Requests are specified as a Ruby hash-table here, purely for effect; these variables should be sent as a POST query._
 ## Step `1.`
 ```ruby